chrisdane/rfesom/README.md

         librt.so.1 => /lib64/librt.so.1 (0x00002b5263df1000)
         /lib64/ld-linux-x86-64.so.2 (0x000055c633768000)
 ```
-Apparently, this R version was build with `gcc-4.8.2`.
+Apparently, this R binary was build with `gcc-4.8.2`.
 Now, load the correct `gcc` version with
 ```
 module purge
 module load gcc/4.8.2 r